A Q&A with Packaging Design Expert Milja Bannwart

 Frank Millero is on the Board of Directors for SERVV, a nonprofit dedicated to fair and ethical trade, where he works to empower small-scale global artisans and farmers.
 Trained as an industrial designer at Pratt Institute, he brings his passion for sustainability and his boundless curiosity to all of his projects.
 We asked Frank about prototyping and designing for sustainability, his history as a design educator, and the future of sustainable design.

-Photo courtesy of Frank Millero
+Photo courtesy of Frank Millero.

 Q: What are you working on that’s interesting to you at the moment?